-The exploratory endpoints includes measures of LN-144 persistence in the peripheral blood as well as immune response with the objective to evaluate their correlation with response, outcome, and toxicity of the treatment.
+The exploratory endpoints include measures of LN-144 persistence in the peripheral blood as well as immune response with the objective to evaluate their correlation with response, outcome, and toxicity of the treatment; ir-RECIST will also be assessed in addition to RECIST.
+HRQoL will be assessed using the EORTC QLQ-C30 instrument and analyzed per the Evaluation Manual.

-10.4 Sample Size Justification
+10.4 Sample Size Consideration